cmfunderburk/vmt-dev/docs/tmp/review.md

 Target = Union[Cell, Agent]  # Or Position | Agent, depending on design intent
 ```

-***RESOLUTION:***

-Targets are currently handled by in src/vmt-engine/systems/decision.py.
-If a new `Target` type is needed, it should respect the existing behavior.
 ---

 ### **Category 2: Missing Behavioral Context**